johnbender/jqm-rails/doc/post.md

 :url => differentiate_path(:user_path, @user)
 ```

 For each new submission it will increment the parameter value and signal to jQuery Mobile that the path and the content are different.
 In addition you will want to annotate your form with `data-dom-cache=true` so that it preserves the previous form submission page contents for a sane back button experience.
 Otherwise jQuery Mobile will reap the previous form validation failure pages from the DOM and try to reload the requested url in the history stack.
-If that happens to be `/users?attempt=3` the content won't be the submission form but rather a list of the users or something else.
+If that happens to be `/users?attempt=3` the content won't be the submission form but rather a list of the users or something else if that url requires validation.
 By preserving the pages the back button will simply let them traverse backwards through their submission failures.

 ## Data Attributes

 jQuery Mobile makes heavy use of data attributes for annotating DOM elements and configuing how the library will opperate.
-As the use of data attributes becomes more and more common we decided, during the beta, that a namepsacing option would have a lot of value.
+During beta we came to the consesus that data attribute use was becoming more and more common and decided that a namepsacing option would have a lot of value.
 Rails also makes fairly heavy use of data attributes for its unobtrusive javascript helpers though it doesn't appear from a simple `grep data- jquery_ujs.js` that there are any conflicts.
 If that changes you can alter jQuery Mobiles data attribute namespace with a simple addition `app/assets/javascripts/application.html.erb`:

 ```javascript
 //= require jquery